HoseinHaqiqian/HoseinHaqiqian/README.md

-- 👋 Hi, I’m @HoseinHaqiqian, welcome to my github page, please review my repositories and feel free to open any discussion!
+- 👋 Hi, I’m @HoseinHaqiqian, welcome to my github page.
+- Please review my repositories and feel free to open any discussion!
 - 📫 How to reach me hosein1398@gmail.com

 <!---